wolvi-lataniere/morpheus-serial/doc/blog.md

 ### The problem

-Doing such an operation cycle is however _not natively supported on RaspberryPies_, as they can't natively go to low power mode.
+Performing this operation cycle is _not natively supported on RaspberryPi's_, they can't go to low power mode.
 The only way to drastically reduce power consumption is to _shut down the SBC and cut down the power supply_.

 Once the system is shut down, you need manual/external intervention to power it back on.